w3c/did-wg/index.md

 ### Why does the W3C hate decentralization?

-The W3C does not hate decenrtalization.
+The W3C does not hate decentralization.
 Much of social media reporting on this incident has confused what is and is not an official W3C position.

 W3C is a membership organization that consists of over 450 companies.
 When there